Get the most out of these smart devices and services with Google Assistant

 There are a ton of smart thermostats on the market, but if you are looking for a Nest alternative that works with Google Assistant, our money is on the ecobee SmartThermostat.
 This model includes a smart sensor to monitor spaces away from the thermostat itself, which can help regulate your home's temperature more efficiently.

-Smart sprinklers: Racchio 3
+Smart sprinklers: Rachio 3

-Speaking of efficient and effective use of your utilities, one of the areas we are perhaps least efficient in regulating in our homes is our water usage.
+Speaking of efficient and effective use of your utilities, water usage is one of the areas we're perhaps least efficient in our homes.
 When it comes to keeping on top of sprinklers that may be on automatic settings, that can be even more of a challenge.
-The Raccio 3 system claims that its smarts can help you save up to 50% on your monthly water bill.
+However, the Rachio 3 system claims that its smarts can help you save up to 50% on your monthly water bill.

 Catch that leak: Water Leak Detection Kit by LeakSmart

 If you've ever experienced a flood in your home, you know how important it can be to do everything you can to avoid it from happening again.
 LeakSmart does this with a unique system that detects and stops water leaks "in 5 seconds or less."
-You can get notifications in the app or check on and control the system with the Google Assistant.
+You can get notifications in the app or check on and control the system with Google Assistant.

-Make any lamp smart: TP-Link Kasa Smart Two-Outlet Wi-Fi Plug
+Make any lamp smart: Kasa Smart HS103P2 10 Amp Mini Smart Plug

-This smart plug is particularly useful because it has an outlet on each end, and saves room for another plug above or below it (depending on which you plug it into).
+This smart plug, available in a two-pack, is handy because its design saves room for another plug above or below it (depending on which you plug it into).
 It's great for using Google Assistant to turn off a pair of lamps at a time.
 Best of all, it's literally plug and play, with no hub required.

-Garage control: MyQ Smart Garage Hub by Chamberlain
+Garage control: Chamberlain MyQ Smart Garage Hub - Wi-Fi enabled Garage Hub

 This smart home garage hub from Chamberlain brings the ability to control most garage door openers with Google Assistant or your smartphone.
 The system can also send you real-time alerts, create schedules, and allow you to check the status of your garage door from anywhere.

-Google Home Compatible Devices Smart Appliances
+Google Home compatible devices: Smart appliances

-More and more smart appliances are hitting the market that work with Google Assistant.
+More and more smart appliances are hitting the market that works with Google Assistant.
 From vacuums to coffee makers, from ceiling fans to smartwatches, there is a smart appliance to work with Google Assistant for any room.

-Washing dishes ranks up there as one of our least-favorite chores, but when you can get a hand from Google Assistant, it makes the process a little bit easier.
-When connected, you can ask Google Assistant things like "how much time is left on the dishwasher" or "what is the dishwasher doing" to see what stage it's on.

-Skip the scut work: Ecovacs DEEBOT N79S Robotic Vacuum
+Skip the scut work: Ecovacs DEEBOT 500 Robotic Vacuum

 After washing dishes, vacuuming might be the most mundane of household chores.
-Still, with a smart vacuum like this DEEBOT N79S, you can tell the Google Assistant to "ask DEEBOT to start cleaning," and then go about your merry way doing something else productive (or not).
+Still, with a smart vacuum like this DEEBOT 500, you can tell the Google Assistant to "ask DEEBOT to start cleaning" and then go about your merry way doing something else productive (or not).

-The perfect pour: Atomi Smart Coffee Maker
+The perfect pour: Atomi Smart WiFi Coffee Maker

-This connecte coffee maker can be controled by your phone or by your voice through the Google Asssitant.
-You can program it to brew at specified times, or, if everything has been set up, you can say "Hey Google, brew coffee."
-You can even ask the Google Assistant to change the brew strength and turn on/off your coffee maker.
+This connected coffee maker can be controlled by your phone or by your voice through Google Assistant.
+You can program it to brew at specified times, or, if everything is set, you could say, "Hey Google, brew coffee."
+You can even ask Google Assistant to change the brew strength and turn on/off your coffee maker.
 It's also eco-friendly as it comes with a reusable filter.

-Arguably no one is doing a better job at making WearOS smartwatches than Fossil.
-Not only are its Gen 5 series watches like the Carlyle attractive, but they have useful features like built-in NFC and GPS, a heartrate monitor, and a speaker so that you can converse with Google Assistant.

-The Awair is an exciting device that tracks the air quality in your home.
-These measurements include humidity, dust, chemicals, CO2, and more.
-You can connect the Awair with your Google Home or Nest devices to monitor your air quality and give you actionable insights on how to improve the air you breathe.

-Cool down: Haiku Smart Ceiling Fan
+Cool down: Big Ass Fans Haiku L Smart Ceiling Fan - 52"

-Haiku smart fans work with Google Assistant to ensure that you are saving as much energy as possible while keeping your rooms cool and the air moving.
-These smart fans can even be adjusted during the winter to push warm air down, which makes life easier for the heating system in your home and keeps you warmer.
+Haiku smart fans work with Google Assistant to ensure that you save as much energy as possible while keeping your rooms cool and the air moving.
+These smart fans can even be adjusted during the winter to push warm air down, making life easier for the heating system in your home and keeping you warmer.

-Google Home Compatible Devices Security
+Google Home compatible devices: Security

 One of the fastest-growing categories for smart home devices is in the security space.
-Keeping tabs on who is coming and going at your home, protecting the points of entry, and coordinating lighting, indoor and outdoor smart cameras, and alarm systems are all areas where Google Assistant can excel.
-Here are some of our top-recommended security devices that work well with Google Assistant.
+Keeping tabs on who's coming and going near your residence is essential.
+Smart home devices can protect points of entry by coordinating lighting, while indoor and outdoor smart cameras and alarm systems monitor all areas of your home.
+It's where Google Assistant excels.
+So here are some of our top-recommended security devices that work security magic with Google Assistant.

-Who's there?: Nest Hello Video DoorbellStaff Pick
+Who's there?: Google Nest DoorbellStaff Pick

-This device is a great video doorbell based on specs alone.
-When you add special Google extras like face identification, package notifications, and prerecorded messages, it quickly becomes an essential home security device.
+This device is a great video doorbell based on specs alone, including the ability to run off a battery — no wiring required.
+However, adding special Google extras like face identification, package notifications, and activity zones quickly becomes an essential home security device.

-Smart lock: Nest x Yale Lock
+Smart lock: Google Nest x Yale Lock - Tamper-Proof Smart Lock

 Yale is one of the most trusted names in home security and has been making quality locks for generations.
 This smart version allows you to control access to your home from anywhere, either in the app or with Google Assistant.
 Worried that you forgot to lock the door?
 Just ask Google Assistant to do it for you.

-Outdoor eyes: Nest Cam Outdoor
+Outdoor eyes: Google - Nest Camera Battery - Snow

-This weatherproof smart video camera can stream and record at 1080p HD, has 8x zoom and night vision, and can see a wide 130 degrees for a large coverage area.
-Connect it to your Nest Hub and ask Google Assistant to "show me the backyard," and get alerts when the camera detects motion or suspicious sounds.
+This weatherproof smart video camera can stream and record at 1080p HD, see a vast 130 degrees for a large coverage area, and operates outside, rain or shine.
+Connect it to your Nest Hub, ask Google Assistant to "show me the backyard," and get alerts when the camera detects motion or suspicious sounds.

-Indoor eyes: Nest Cam Indoor
+Indoor eyes: Google Nest Cam Indoor - Wired Indoor Camera for Home Security

 This petite camera is more than it appears.
 Its magnetic stand lets you adhere it to something metallic or just place it on a flat surface.
 With a Nest Aware subscription, you can get personal alerts sent directly to you.
 Of course, you can also ask Google Assistant to show you a live feed at any point on your phone or Nest Hub.

-Affordable Nest Cam alternative: TP-Link Kasa Spot Indoor Camera
+Affordable Nest Cam alternative: Kasa Smart Security Camera

-Smart security system: SimpliSafe 8 Piece Wireless Home Security System
+Smart security system: SimpliSafe 5 Piece Wireless Home Security System - Optional 24/7 Professional Monitoring

-In addition to keeping your home safe, the SimpliSafe Home Security System also knows when you leave so it can automatically adjust your Nest Thermostat.
+In addition to keeping your home safe, the SimpliSafe Home Security System also knows when you leave, so it can automatically adjust your Nest Thermostat.
 You can ask Google Assistant to arm your system or check its status at any time.
 Plus, you don't have to deal with unnecessary contracts to keep your home secure and safe from the bad guys.

-Google Home Compatible Devices Entertainment
+Google Home compatible devices: Entertainment

-Whether you call it the living room, rec room, or "the den," we're still all talking about the place where your main TV is set up in your home.
-Google Assistant can control a lot of your entertainment needs, whether you want to start a dance party or use your voice to play your favorite show on Netflix.
+Whether you call it the living room, rec room, or "the den," we're still all talking about the place where your main TV resides in your home.
+Google Assistant can control many of your entertainment needs, whether you want to start a dance party or use your voice to play your favorite show on Netflix.
 We've rounded up the best smart home products specifically for entertaining you and your family, from Bluetooth speakers to Android TVs.

 Control your smart home, watch YouTube cooking tutorials, see your latest photos, or call Grandma with Google Duo on the Nest Hub Max.
-Its 10-inch touchscreen is vibrant and easy to use, but it's even easier to use your voice to navigate the interface or access your entertainment with the Google Assistant.
+Its 10-inch touchscreen is vibrant and easy to use, but it's even easier to use your voice to navigate the interface or access your entertainment with Google Assistant.

-Sidetable smart display: Lenovo Smart Display 7
+Sidetable smart display: Lenovo Smart Display 7 (Blizzard White)

 Lenovo makes some of the most useful and attractive screened devices with Google Assistant support.
 We like how the speakers face forward for excellent sound, particularly when you're awaiting an Assistant response.
 The size of this device is perfect for your nightstand or that corner of your desk.